Litecoin (LTC): Bitcoin’s little brother

 LTC versus BTC

 Litecoin (LTC) was launched only two years after the introduction of Bitcoin, making it one of the oldest ‘altcoins’.
 The founder is Charles “Charlie” Lee, who foresaw a number of problems with Bitcoin.
-However, he did use the Bitcoin-Qt as a basis, but changed a number of elements that made this currency fundamentally different from its “big brother”.
+However, he did use the Bitcoin-Qt as a basis, and changed a number of elements that made this currency fundamentally different from its “big brother”.

 Charles reduced the block time from 10 minutes to 2.5 minutes, increased the number of coins, and Litecoin uses the Scrypt protocol where Bitcoin uses SHA-256.
 The idea behind it is clear: much faster transactions and better scalability than Bitcoin.
 Especially after the implementation of the SegWit protocol in April 2017, which improved the scalability even more.

-Is this currency going to change the future?
+Is Litecoin going to change the future?

 Litecoin has shown that it is a strong cryptocurrency for an Altcoin.
 This is partly due to the role of the founder.
 Charlie Lee has worked at Coinbase, but came back to work to further realize the adoption of Litecoin (LTC).
 The development of Litecoin consists mainly of carefully adding the developments of Bitcoin.
 Charlie Lee’s tweets and the active community ensure that this coin is constantly in the spotlight, despite the fact that there are no “smart-contract” possibilities behind the coin, as is the case with the blockchain 2.0 and 3.0 projects.